Don Diego Poeder: Amateur career

-Poeder remained for a period of 2 years at Hoboken boxing school with approximately 15 matches as amateur.
+Poeder remained for a period of 2 years at Hoboken boxing school with approximately 15 matches as an amateur.

-While training at Hoboken, Poeder became the Dutch champion at amateur boxing, heavyweight category in 1992.
+While training at Hoboken, Poeder became the Dutch amateur boxing champion in the heavyweight category in 1992.

-One year later in 1993 Poeder repeated his performance and won for the second time the Dutch title as an amateur at heavyweight category.
-This time Poeder trained at the boxing school Boxing'82 Rotterdam under the guidance of the trainer Frans van den Heerik.
+One year later in 1993 Poeder repeated his performance and won for the second time the Dutch amateur title in the heavyweight category.
+This time Poeder trained at the boxing school Boxing '82 Rotterdam under the guidance of the trainer Frans van den Heerik.

 Poeder made his international debut in 1993 at European Amateur Boxing Championships in Bursa, Turkey and his performance resulted in a silver medal for The Netherlands.
-In the fight for the silver medal at the heavyweight category he knocked out Danny Williams in the first round.
+In the fight for the silver medal in the heavyweight category, he knocked out Danny Williams in the first round.